ged-odoo/blockdom/doc/make_your_own_framework/part4.md

 ## Full code

-This section was short, and you may be wondering why we didn't expose a hook or something to allow the developer to take advantage of the lifecycle of the component.
-The answer to that question is that we will do it, but in the next section!
+This chapter is short, and you may be wondering why we didn't expose a hook or something to allow the developer to take advantage of the lifecycle of the component.
+The answer to that question is that we will do it, but in the next chapter!

 ```js
 function render(Comp, target) {